miyagawa/plack-handbook/24_wrap_up.md

 ### Best Practices

-Plack and PSGI are still really young projects but we've already discovered a couple of suggestions and advices to write a new PSGI application or a framework.
+Plack and PSGI have been around for a while, but also considered still young projects by some.
+However we've already discovered a couple of suggestions and advices to write a new PSGI application or a framework.

 When you write a new framework, be sure to have an access to the PSGI environment hash from end users applications or plugin developers, either directly or with an accessor method.
 This allows your framework to share and extend functionality with middleware components like Debug or Session.